-Note 12 - Operating Leases
+Note 11 - Operating Leases

 The College leases classrooms and office space for its Great Barrington and Conte Federal Building locations.
 It also leases copiers and a vehicle under operating leases.
-Rental expense for operating leases was approximately \$323,000 for the year ended June 30, 2018.
-The following schedule summarizes future minimum payments due under non-cancelable operating leases as of June 30, 2018:
+Rental expense for operating leases was approximately \$293,000 and \$323,000 for the year ended June 30, 2019 and 2018, respectively.
+The following schedule summarizes future minimum payments due under non-cancelable operating leases as of June 30, 2019: